About Getting Harpooned

 We believe in being honest, true, chaste, benevolent, virtuous, and in doing good to all men; indeed, we may say that we follow the admonition of Paul—We believe all things, we hope all things, we have endured many things, and hope to be able to endure all things.
 If there is anything virtuous, lovely, or of good report or praiseworthy, we seek after these things.

-And as all have not faith, seek ye diligently and teach one another words of wisdom; yea, seek ye out of the best books words of wisdom; seek learning, even by study and also by faith.
+“Seek ye out of the best books words of wisdom; seek learning, even by study and also by faith.”
+(D&C 88:118)

 Brigham Young also said, "'Mormonism' embraces all the truth that there is in heaven and on the earth; and if there is any in hell it belongs to us."